 The biggest problem with constructing a suitably interesting trip is that you’re only allowed one stop-over (visiting a city en-route for more than 24 hours) per ticket.
-So, for example, if you were to book a return from London to Sydney you’d only be allowed to stop off in other place (e.g. Singapore) in either direction.
-However, you can purchase one way tickets, so by getting two of those, instead of a return, you now get a stop-over in each direction, so could stop, for example, in Singapore for a couple of weeks on the way there, and Thailand on the way back.
+So, for example, if you were to book a return from London to Sydney you’d only be allowed to stop off in one other place (e.g. Singapore) in a single direction (not both!).
+However, you can purchase one way tickets for half the price of a return, so simply by getting one for each direction you can get a stop-over in each direction, and thus could stop, for example, in Singapore for a couple of weeks on the way there, and Thailand on the way back.

-What I then noticed was that to go from Zone 2 (Central/Eastern Europe — where I currently am) to Zone 10 (Australia/NZ — where I want to go) is 50,000 miles each way, but two singles from Zone 2 to Zone 8 (East Asia) and then Zone 8 to Zone 10 are only 25,000 each.
-Thus, by going via South Korea or Japan, for example, you can effectively get 3 free stops in each direction – effectively turning a naïve two destination trip (e.g. Copenhagen – (Bangkok) – Auckland – Copenhagen) into a seven destination trip for the same price (e.g. Copenhagen – (Bangkok) – Tokyo – (Hong Kong) – Auckland – (Sydney) – Seoul – (Delhi) – Copenhagen)!
+What I then noticed was that to go from Zone 2 (Central/Eastern Europe — where I currently am) to Zone 10 (Australia/NZ — where I want to go) is 50,000 miles each way, but you can break that up into separate singles from Zone 2 to Zone 8 (East Asia) and then Zone 8 to Zone 10 at exactly the same price (25,000 miles each).
+Thus, by going via South Korea or Japan, for example, you can effectively get 3 free stops in each direction — effectively turning a naïve two destination trip (e.g. Copenhagen – (Bangkok) – Auckland – Copenhagen) into a seven destination trip for the same price (e.g. Copenhagen – (Bangkok) – Tokyo – (Hong Kong) – Auckland – (Sydney) – Seoul – (Delhi) – Copenhagen)!
 These are all published Star Alliance routes: Air Asiana, for example, fly Seoul to Copenhagen via Delhi and Zurich three times a week.

 If you really wanted to, you could also (again, for the same price) omit the last ticket, and return Auckland–Copenhagen via L.A. or Vancouver turning it into a complete round the world trip at half the mileage cost of an actual round-the-world ticket!